 Result: Training resumed successfully, and the model completed training at step 100,000 with a final loss of 2.61 (within expected range).
 The monitoring system caught two additional near-spikes that were mitigated by the tighter gradient clipping.

 Lesson: Loss spikes during LLM training are common, and the combination of frequent checkpointing, gradient norm monitoring, and conservative gradient clipping is more valuable than any optimizer choice.
-Code Fragment 6.5.1 below puts this into practice.

 # Adam optimizer memory budget: each parameter needs 12 bytes (FP32 weight